memfault/interrupt/_posts/2021-09-07-memcpy-newlib-nano.md

 2. add the file to the sources we're compiling
 3. we have to make a couple of modifications to get the result we want:
-   1. add a line `#undef __OPTIMIZE_SIZE__` to the file; we saw GCC will set this flag if we enable `-O1` or higher on our project
+   1. add a line `#undef __OPTIMIZE_SIZE__` to the file; we saw GCC will set this flag if we enable `-Os` when compiling
    2. add the following definition (which is present in the newlib build):

       ```c